In This Guide

 You’re grownups, you can talk about whatever you like.
 But you need to have a budget meeting.

 But budgeting doesn’t have to be boring.
 Make it a date.
-Budget some money (of course) for a dinner out or a pizza in, and make that your budget meeting.
+Assign some money (of course) for a dinner out or a pizza in, and make that your budget meeting.
 In the summer, find a coffeeshop with WiFi, sit outside and talk about what your date budget will be next month.
 And how much you love each other.
 All of that.
 Whatever works for you two.

 The point is, without a meeting, there’s every chance that two out of three of your priorities ( yours, mine, and ours) won’t get enough attention.
 Not because you or your partner are selfish or manipulative.
 It is just natural that if one person is doing all the budgeting, the budget is going to be viewed through that person’s eyes.
 There’s too much room for misunderstanding.
 Too much room for dollars to be misaligned from priorities.